Ann Arbor Japan Week 2018

 Letterpress Lab with Japanese Crests, AADL Downtown Library: Secret Lab, 343 S. Fifth Ave., 6-8:30pm, grades 6 to adult.
 Print and learn about Japanese crests!
 Materials provided.

 Family Japanese Art Studio, University of Michigan Museum of Art Multi-Purpose Room, 11am-1pm & 2-4pm.
-Advance registration is required: email email@example.com (indicate date and time).
+This event is fully subscribed: please click here to be placed on the waitlist.
 Ages 6 and up; children must be accompanied by a parent or guardian.

 Japanese Video Games, University of Michigan Library Computer & Video Game Archive, Duderstadt Center Room B474, 2281 Bonisteel Blvd., 4-6pm.
 Come to the gaming center to enjoy playing games on the Nintendo Wii U, Nintendo 3DS, Nintendo 64, PS3, PS Vita, Sega Saturn, Wonderswan, Super Famicom and Atari systems.